daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ## Choosing Abilities By Relative Power

 The ability selection guidelines invite you to choose an ability from one of three ranges: low tier, mid tier, and high tier.
-These ranges correspond with the power “grades” given for every ability.
-These abilities are further sorted into ability categories based on the kinds of things they do—abilities that improve physical attacks are in the attack skill category, abilities that assist allies are in the support category, and so on.
+These ranges correspond with the power "grades" given for every ability.
+These abilities are further sorted into ability categories based on the kinds of things they do---abilities that improve physical attacks are in the attack skill category, abilities that assist allies are in the support category, and so on.
 Look for the grades and categories in the Ability Categories and Relative Power section of the Abilities chapter.

 Low-tier abilities are best suited for focus options at tiers 1 and 2.
 Mid-tier abilities are best suited for focus options at tiers 3 and 4.
 High-tier abilities are best suited for focus options at tiers 5 and 6.

-That said, sometimes you’ll find it appropriate to assign a low-tier ability at tier 3 or 4, or maybe a mid-tier ability at tier 1 or 2.
-Do so sparingly, but don’t rule it out.
-It might be the only way to get all the abilities you want for the focus you’re building.
+That said, sometimes you'll find it appropriate to assign a low-tier ability at tier 3 or 4, or maybe a mid-tier ability at tier 1 or 2.
+Do so sparingly, but don't rule it out.
+It might be the only way to get all the abilities you want for the focus you're building.
 Higher-tier abilities usually cost more Pool points to use.
 So if a mid-tier ability is made available at tier 1 or 2, or a high-tier ability is made available at tier 3 or 4, the higher cost will be a balancing factor.

 -----

 ### Balancing Abilities

 The guidelines within each category go a long way toward ensuring that the focus you build will be balanced.
 Sometimes it might be appropriate to grant a low-power ability along with a regular ability at a given tier, depending on the needs of the focus.
-A “low-power ability” is deliberately open for GM interpretation, but generally speaking, should be no more potent than a low-tier ability (that is, an ability that is normally available at tier 1 or 2).
+A "low-power ability" is deliberately open for GM interpretation, but generally speaking, should be no more potent than a low-tier ability (that is, an ability that is normally available at tier 1 or 2).

 For instance, someone who uses cold might be able to create small snow sculptures in addition to emitting a cold ray.
 Someone who uses electricity might be able to charge a depleted artifact or have an asset for dealing with electrical systems.
 And so on.

 Often, the focus guidelines note this as a possibility.
-However, you have great leeway in deciding if a focus needs an additional ability, even if the guidelines for that tier don’t indicate one.
+However, you have great leeway in deciding if a focus needs an additional ability, even if the guidelines for that tier don't indicate one.
 If you do add an ability, or there is a
-higher-power ability at a tier that normally shouldn’t have it, it might mean that the choice given at the next tier, or the previous tier, isn’t quite as good.
+higher-power ability at a tier that normally shouldn't have it, it might mean that the choice given at the next tier, or the previous tier, isn't quite as good.
 Balancing a focus is a bit of an art.
-Resist the urge to overpower the focus, but don’t underpower it, either.
+Resist the urge to overpower the focus, but don't underpower it, either.

 -----

 ### Ability Guidelines Are Not Perscriptive

 Each focus category provides a guideline for what kind of ability you should select at every tier.
-But don’t regard the guidelines as something that you can’t vary.
-They’re not prescriptive; they’re just a place to start.
-You might want to vary the kind of ability at a particular tier that isn’t indicated in the guidelines.
-As long as the chosen ability falls within the expected power curve for that tier, it’s fine.
-The guideline isn’t meant to be a straitjacket.
+But don't regard the guidelines as something that you can't vary.
+They're not prescriptive; they're just a place to start.
+You might want to vary the kind of ability at a particular tier that isn't indicated in the guidelines.
+As long as the chosen ability falls within the expected power curve for that tier, it's fine.
+The guideline isn't meant to be a straitjacket.

-For example, if you’re building a cold-using focus for a game set in a fantasy genre, you may decide that an ability that calls up a demon is a better choice at a particular tier than an ability that does damage in an area, which is what the tier 5 guideline for energy manipulation calls for.
+For example, if you're building a cold-using focus for a game set in a fantasy genre, you may decide that an ability that calls up a demon is a better choice at a particular tier than an ability that does damage in an area, which is what the tier 5 guideline for energy manipulation calls for.
 Making the change is probably especially valid if you call your new focus something like Channels the Ninth Circle.

 -----

 ### Ability Swap

-If you’re creating a focus and you think it should provide a suite of abilities at first tier that would mechanically overload it, you have the option to add one as a “swap” ability.
+If you're creating a focus and you think it should provide a suite of abilities at first tier that would mechanically overload it, you have the option to add one as a "swap" ability.
 Doing so is as easy as allowing a character to swap out one of their type abilities for an indicated low-tier focus ability.
-The ability is gained instead of one of the abilities normally granted by the character’s type.
+The ability is gained instead of one of the abilities normally granted by the character's type.

 -----

 ### Concept And Category

-Choosing to create a focus that uses a particular concept—say, creating illusions—doesn’t lock you into creating a focus within a particular category—in this case, environment manipulation.
+Choosing to create a focus that uses a particular concept---say, creating illusions---doesn't lock you into creating a focus within a particular category---in this case, environment manipulation.
 A focus can be constructed in a variety of ways using a particular energy, tool, or concept, each ultimately leading to a focus that provides different results.
 It all depends on your ends.
 In this case, creating illusions might be used to sway others, which argues for a focus built using the influence category guidelines.

-In the same way, if a focus grants a character the ability to call some kind of force or energy, that doesn’t mean the focus should automatically be built using the energy manipulation category guidelines (though of course it *could,* if attacking and protecting yourself with that energy is the point).
+In the same way, if a focus grants a character the ability to call some kind of force or energy, that doesn't mean the focus should automatically be built using the energy manipulation category guidelines (though of course it *could,* if attacking and protecting yourself with that energy is the point).
 But a focus could be built that grants abilities to call energy or force that is primarily focused on durability, suggesting a tank combat focus (someone who can take a lot of punishment in a fight); or blasting away with a main concern for maximizing damage, thus suggesting a striker combat focus; or creating a follower composed of that energy or force, suggesting an ally use focus (that is, someone who uses helping creatures, NPCs, or even duplicate versions of themselves to give them a leg up).

-Here’s another example: the focus Controls Gravity could conceivably be an environment manipulation focus or an energy manipulation focus.
+Here's another example: the focus Controls Gravity could conceivably be an environment manipulation focus or an energy manipulation focus.
 It depends on whether the focus is more concerned with crushing and holding things in place (environment manipulation) or on blasting things and protecting yourself with gravity (energy manipulation).

 The same malleability of concept holds true in other realms.
 For instance, if someone is able to call up and mold raw earth, they might use it to transform themselves into a being of stone (tank combat), to batter foes (striker combat), or to create walls, barricades, and shields to protect their allies (support).

-If you’re looking for an ability and can’t seem to find the right one in the vast catalog in the Abilities chapter, consider reskinning one to make it seem new (and to accomplish what you need).
+If you're looking for an ability and can't seem to find the right one in the vast catalog in the Abilities chapter, consider reskinning one to make it seem new (and to accomplish what you need).
 Reskinning means that you use the underlying mechanics of an ability as written but change the flavor in some fashion.
-For instance, maybe you’re creating a new earth-moving focus but can’t find enough earth-related abilities to meet your need.
-It’s easy enough to change up other abilities so they use earth instead of fire, cold, or magnetism.
+For instance, maybe you're creating a new earth-moving focus but can't find enough earth-related abilities to meet your need.
+It's easy enough to change up other abilities so they use earth instead of fire, cold, or magnetism.
 For instance, Wings of Fire might become Wings of Earth, Ice Armor could become Earth Armor, and so on.
 These alterations change nothing except the type of damage and any knock-on effects (for instance, Wings of Earth might generate clouds of dust in their wake).

 -----